kestra-io/deploy-action/README.md

 # Deploy Action

-Official GitHub Action to create a CI/CD pipeline that deploys [Flows](https://kestra.io/docs/concepts/flows.html), [Templates](https://kestra.io/docs/developer-guide/templates/) or [Namespace Files](https://kestra.io/docs/developer-guide/namespace-files) to your Kestra server.
+Official GitHub Action to create a CI/CD pipeline that deploys [Flows](https://kestra.io/docs/workflow-components/flow) or [Namespace Files](https://kestra.io/docs/concepts/namespace-files) to your Kestra server.

-This action should be used within a workflow that runs only on your <code>main</code> branch.
+This action should be used within a workflow that runs only on your `main` branch.

 ## Important notes❗️